 We maintain a website that documents the ten year fight, the 8 clean up attempts, the fish kills along with photos and documents.

 Photos from the fifth clean up attempt of the O'Day

 The morning after the oil company realized there was a leak, they promptly invaded our horse pastures with massive machinery, grinding the fields to dust and cutting our fences.
 The leak was 150 years upstream from our property and the oil company chose not to use their own right of way, because they would have had to pay for the soybean crop growing along the O'Day Creek.

-With amazing proficiency, the oil company retrieved 996 gallons of petroleum product, collected the dead fish and departed.
+With amazing proficiency, the oil company retrieved 996 gallons of petroleum product, collected the dead fish, replaced rusty pipes and departed.

 The Missouri Department of Conservation appeared after the dead fish were picked up.
 And despite the fact that the O'Day was devoid of all life far into their own wildlife area-they were satisfied with the clean up.

 Missouri DNR agreed that only two gallons remained in the O'Day and everyone was happy.
 Well the wolves were happy.